uberj/refspec-puppet/README.rst

 Refspec puppet
 --------------
-No puppet modules should be in this repository, instead modules shuold be added to the ``Puppetfile`` in the root of this project.
+No puppet modules should be in this repository, instead modules should be added to the ``Puppetfile`` in the root of this project.

 Install everything locally
 --------------------------